-MWMF is the Mixed Waste Management Facility; HWMF is the Hazardous Waste Management Facility; TNX is the 678-T facilities; CMP is the Chemicals, Metals, and Pesticides Pits; PFAS is Per- and Polyfluoroalkyl Substances; MCL is maximum contaminant level. $\mu g = micrograms$ a The 1,4-Dioxane standard is a Resource Conservation Recovery Act-permitted Groundwater Protection Standard.
+MWMF is the Mixed Waste Management Facility; HWMF is the Hazardous Waste Management Facility; TNX is the 678-T facilities; CMP is the Chemicals, Metals, and Pesticides Pits; PFAS is Per- and Polyfluoroalkyl Substances; MCL is maximum contaminant level; RSL is regional screening level. μg = micrograms b The MCL for nonvolatile beta activity (pCi/L or pCi/mL) equivalent to 4 mrem/yr varies according to which specific beta emitters are present in the sample.
+At SRS, this value equates to 50 pCi/L.